A Guide to Public Holidays in Australia: 2026

 Which state has the highest number of Public Holidays in Australia?

-As per Fairwork Australia, both Australian Capital Territory (ACT) and Victoria (VIC) have the highest number of public holidays in Australia in 2025 with the residents of both areas enjoying 13 full days of public holidays in 2025.
+As per Fairwork Australia, both Australian Capital Territory (ACT) and Victoria (VIC) have the highest number of public holidays in Australia in 2026 with the residents of both areas enjoying 13 full days of public holidays in 2026.

 Is there any replacement holiday if a public holiday falls over the weekend in Australia?

 Yes, in Australia, if a public holiday falls over the weekend (Saturday or Sunday), then a state or territory can declare a substitute for that public holiday.
+Usually a replacement holiday is on the Monday following the weekend.

 Final Thoughts